-As before, the efficient frontier before introducing the risk-free bond is the curved line.
-Any point (σ, r) on the CML can be obtained by investing the proportion $a = (\sigma_M - \sigma)\sigma_M^{-1}$ in the risk-free bond and 1 - a in the fund M. The capital market line lies above the original efficient frontier, except at Mwhere they are equal.
-All investors hold a portfolio of the form $ar_f + (1 - a)r_M$ for some a, given this opportunity set.
-That is, all meanvariance optimizing investors will demand a portfolio on the capital market line1.
-Luenberger shows how to solve for the weights defining the portfolio M, which we will refer to as the market portfolio.
+Recall that the efficient frontier before introducing the risk-free bond is the curved line.
+Any point (σ, μ) on the CML can be obtained by investing the proportion $a = (\sigma_F - \sigma)\sigma_F^{-1}$ in the risk-free bond and 1 - a in the fund F. The capital market line lies above the original efficient frontier, except at F where they are equal.
+All investors hold a portfolio of the form $ar_f + (1 - a)r_F$ for some a, given this opportunity set.
+That is, all mean-variance optimizing investors will demand a portfolio on the capital market line.8 Luenberger shows how to solve for the weights defining the portfolio F, which we will refer to as the market portfolio.

-Now we introduce an insurance-based security C with high expected return, correspondingly high variance, but relatively low correlation with other risky assets.
-C could be a cat bond.
-At least for the case that the underlying insurance risk is catastrophe property loss, there is evidence that the return has zero correlation with the market portfolio M [5, 13].
-The new asset has risk and return parameters σ_C and r_C and its correlation with the market $\rho{C,M} = \frac{\text{Cov}(R_C, R_M)}{\sigma_C \sigma_M}$ is relatively small.
+Now we introduce a "junk" bond C - a bond with high expected return, correspondingly high variance, but no correlation with other risky assets.
+Recall that the original n assets are strictly positively correlated.
+C is our insurance based security, such as a catastrophe risk bond.
+At least for the case that the underlying insurance risk is catastrophe property loss, there is evidence that the cat bond return has zero correlation with the market portfolio F [4, 12].
+The properties of the new asset has risk and return parameters σ_C and μ_C and $\text{Cov}(r_C, r_F) = 0$.